th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_children_iter(id: str) → Generator[dict, NoneType, NoneType]
 ```

-Returns children as iterator for the event by its id.
+Yields children of the event by its id.

+This method applicable only for trees (regular or parentless), not for detached events.